josephcdb/redux-employee-poll-project/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [React + Vite](npm create vite@latest <name of folder>) to create new project.

+## Instructions

+1. Clone the repository
+2. cd employee_polls_app
+3. Run npm install to install all project dependencies
+4. Run npm run dev --> to display the web app
+5. Run npm test --> to execute all of the test cases

+## Features (Information)
+1. When you are on Login Page trying to click Login button without selecting any users, it will display an error message.
+2. When you are on Homepage, you will see New Questions and Answered (Done) section.
+3. If you click any "Show" within New Questions, you will be redirected to questions/id and you may vote if you like
+4. Once you voted it, you will be redirected to view the Poll Details Page that has the number of votes and percentage.
+It will be updated on Leaderboard too.
+5. If you click New, you are welcome to create new poll and submit it.
+Once it is submitted, it will be added on New Questions section of Homepage.

 ## Data

 There are two types of objects stored in our database: